kensnyder/react-thermals/actions/README.md

 ### setterInput

-Set a single field synchronously from an input's onChange event.
+Set a single value synchronously from an input's onChange event.

 #### Examples